carl098173/videoSplitAndReform/README.md

 ## Author

-This project was created by [Your Name].
+This project was created by Carl Nester.
 Feel free to reach out if you have any questions or suggestions!